 From your email account, open the email from the wholesale store.
 Follow the instructions to create an account and sign in.
 When you sign into your wholesale store, you will have access to all your products.
 Each product in your wholesale store is offered to you at the percentage discount that you specified.

 While signed into your wholesale store, create a test order and submit it.
 For this tutorial, your wholesale store customers can submit orders, only.

-Lesson 3: In Shopify admin, review the wholesale draft order
+Lesson 3: In your Shopify admin, review the wholesale draft order

 - Open the Drafts folder in your Shopify admin.